-There are many different types of tea and their benefits for your health may differ.
-Black tea is a type of tea that is rich in antioxidants and has been shown to boost heart health.
+There are many different types of tea, and their benefits for your health may differ.
+Black tea is rich in antioxidants and has been shown to boost heart health.
 Green tea is another type of tea that is full of antioxidants and has been shown to improve brain function.
-Oolong tea is a type of tea that can help with weight loss.
-White tea is a type of tea that has been shown to improve skin health.
+Oolong tea can help with weight loss.
+White tea has been shown to improve skin health.

 “Enjoy life sip by sip, not gulp by gulp.”